 One-on-one office hours are by appointment and will be held on zoom.
-Office hour times and links are available here: https://docs.google.com/spreadsheets/d/1hMOExR9eQWIzYPJ2uvPBQQQ2Wugq5M3BaBRg7h 3ssWk/edit#gid=2009727433 TA Office Hours/Sections:
+Office hour times and links are available here: https://docs.google.com/spreadsheets/d/109d609JDq75e6vTQCiHQTKGbbGSREg4uBRJQMC_y4LE/edit#gid=0 TA Office Hours/Sections:

-Financial Investments for Public Policy

 TA sections will provide assistance with Excel, and discuss problem set solutions and practice questions prior to the midterm and final exam.
-We are aiming to offer TA office hours/sections both in person and online (content will be identical no matter which one you choose).
-We will use a doodle at the beginning of class to determine the best dates and times for TA office hours and sections.
+TA office hours/sections will be on Fridays 10:30am-11:50am in Keller 0021 and by appointment.
 Discussion Board for Q&A: